A circumcision procedure, plus extra work to affect an improvement to voiding and other aspects of my HS

 Yes on all counts.
 Firstly the cosmetic aspect, which must have been at the back of my mind; the result means that I am now happier with the look and would not mind changing in front of other men, family swims etc. Also rather surprisingly my wife prefers the new cleaner look, ‘the extra skin’ (hood) as she puts it, was not as nice to look at as the appearance now.

 Voiding without spraying is a lot better; I did not realise until the urologist pointed it out, but I had a habit of using both hands, holding the sides of the head and tilting to give a decent stream.
 This worked better on some days than others.
 Now that the head is not affected by the slight chordee, I can hold the shaft and still produce a better stream than before.
-The meatus is not so stretched now (can be seen on one of the week 1 photos*) and this must help.
+The meatus is not so stretched now, and this must help.